ATM Forum

-The ATM Forum was founded in 1991 to be the industry consortium to promote Asynchronous Transfer Mode technology used in telecommunication networks; the founding president and chairman was Fred Sammartino of Sun Microsystems.
-It was a non-profit international organization.
+The ATM Forum was a non-profit industry consortium founded in 1991 to promote Asynchronous Transfer Mode technology.
+The founding president and chairman was Fred Sammartino of Sun Microsystems.
 The ATM Forum created over 200 implementation agreements.

 History

 In 1996 ATM technology stabilized with the "Anchorage Accord", which established the baseline of ATM implementations.
 While ATM did not live up to every expectation, it remained an important core network technology.